edde-framework/edde/docs/features.md

 more consistent and much simpler.
 Everything is publicly available, including this doc as a part of the [repository](https://github.com/edde-framework/edde/tree/master/docs).
 At least framework will stay alive.

-See [Story](/story) how long Edde is here, it's quite long reading because for now it's few years.
+See a [story](/story) how long Edde is here, it's quite long reading because for now it's few years.

 ## Docker aware